-We call him ‘Benny the Biter,’” she says, smiling down at the 1-year-old wrapped around her leg.
+We call him ‘Benny the Biter,’” she says, smiling down at the 1-year-old with his arms wrapped around her leg.

-Before she had kids, Elizabeth Jeffers admits, she thought that a child who bit others was being “mean.”
-Because her older son, Harrison, didn’t bite, Jeffers wasn’t quite sure what to think — or do — when Benny started sinking his baby teeth into someone else.
+Before she had kids, Elizabeth Jeffers admits that she thought that a child who bit others was being “mean.”
+Because her older son, Harrison, didn’t bite, Jeffers wasn’t quite sure what to think — or do — when Benny started sinking his baby teeth into others.